ClickCease

 What happens after the temporary protective order is granted?

-Allegations of domestic violence set off a fairly rapid legal process: Your case will have its final hearing within one week from the time a Temporary Protective Order is granted.
-At the hearing, the judge will decide whether to issue a final Protective Order that will make it illegal for the alleged abuser to have contact with the complainant, and if appropriate to the case, put the alleged abuser out of the family home, grant custody of the children, set a visitation schedule with the children, and establish emergency family maintenance.
+Allegations of domestic violence set off a relatively rapid legal process: Your case will have its final hearing within one week from the time a Temporary Protective Order is granted.
+At the hearing, the judge will decide whether to issue a final Protective Order that will make it illegal for the alleged abuser to have contact with the complainant and, if appropriate to the case, put the alleged abuser out of the family home, grant custody of the children, set a visitation schedule with the children, and establish emergency family maintenance.

 What is the difference between a peace order and a protective order?

-Both are orders issued by a judge which prevents a person from committing certain acts against another.
-A protective order applies to people who are related to each other, are living together, or who have been in a relationship with each other, among others.
-A peace order applies to other relationships like neighbors, co-workers, friends or acquaintances.
+Both are orders issued by a judge that prevent a person from committing certain acts against another.
+A protective order applies to people who are related to each other, live together, or have been in a relationship with each other, among other things.
+A peace order applies to other relationships, such as neighbors, co-workers, friends, or acquaintances.
 The violation of either one could result in criminal charges being filed.

-I was arrested for assaulting my wife but she was upset and says she make a mistake when she called the police.
+I was arrested for assaulting my wife, but she was upset and said she made a mistake when she called the police.
 Can she have the domestic violence charges against me dropped?

 What is bail?